omnivector-solutions/osd-documentation/testing/_sources/installation.rst.txt

 =====================

 The OSD can be installed on a cloud of your choosing.
 The only common component used across deployments is juju_ itself.
-You must have the juju client installed on your local system in order to administer the installation and deployment of the Slurm charms.
+You must have the Juju client installed on your local system in order to administer the installation and deployment of the Slurm charms.